 I don’t really have a typical work day as every presenting job has its own requirements.
 With live sport, you never know what’s going to happen so usually, the sport dictates how the day pans out.
 However, a typical day presenting my studio shows at the Premier League on a Saturday involves; Arriving at work 7:30am and straight into hair and makeup, a natter with the girls is always a great way to start the day!
 That takes an hour during which my producer will pop in to see me and we discuss any last minute changes or updates to the show.

 A cuppa always follows before going into rehearsal.
 We always watch all of the vts and packages that go out on the show beforehand so we are fully aware of what our audience is seeing and we can react and discuss any key points accordingly.
 Once we’re live time always whizzes by and after the show like any football team, we have our cool down and chat in the dressing room about how it all went!
 The games kick off and I watch all of the matches with the team in the green room over the course of the day—picture 8 screens on the wall with all the different matches being shown- it really is the perfect way to spend a Saturday for any football fan!
 It’s important to be across all of the talking points from the games and I take notes that may be useful.
-Once all the games are over, it’s the time to get ready for Fanzone- a show where fans from all over the world call in to discuss their team’s performance.
 An hour later when the show is done, my heels are off and slippers come on before jumping into the car to head home!

 What are the common challenges you face working in the sports industry?